I went on a solo camping trip and here’s how it went…

 Waterfall at Palouse Falls State Park

-Although Lyons Ferry is not as “popular,” it was still an iconic moment.
+Although Lyons Ferry is not as “popular”, it is still an iconic park.
 This is the perfect place to bring your boat, have a BBQ, sit back in your lawn chair, cool off in the water and just soak in spring and summer.
 There are more than 52,000 feet of shoreline at the confluence of the Snake and Palouse rivers - plenty of room to spread out and enjoy.
 I was only there a little while, since it is also a day-use park, and I wanted to get to Fields Spring.
 Scout was able to swim, walk around and smell everything in sight.

 Water and beach area at Lyons Ferry State Park